 - Endocrinology advice regarding short stature and hypogonadism.
 Growth hormone treatment may be useful.

 - Speech therapy.

 - Renal opinion.

-Life expectancy is considerably younger than the general population.
-Renal disease has been noted as primary or contributing cause of death in 50% of the diagnoses.
+Life expectancy is lower than that of the general population.
+Renal disease is a common primary or contributing cause of death.

-- John Zachariah Laurence was a British ophthalmologist.
-He was born in 1829 and died 1870.
+- John Zachariah Laurence (1829-1870) was a British ophthalmologist.
 He was a founder of the South London Ophthalmic Hospital, later known as the Royal Eye Hospital.

-- Robert Charles Moon was born in Brighton in 1844 and qualified in London but emigrated to the USA in 1879, having been a surgeon at the South London Ophthalmic Hospital.
-He worked in Philadelphia and died in 1914.
+- Robert Charles Moon (1844-1914) was born in Brighton and qualified in London.
+He emigrated to the USA in 1879, having been a surgeon at the South London Ophthalmic Hospital.
+He worked in Philadelphia.

-- Arthur Biedl was an endocrinologist born 1869 in Hungary but qualified in Vienna and later became professor at the Institute of Pathology in Vienna.
-He died in 1933.
+- Arthur Biedl (1869-1933) was an endocrinologist born in Hungary.
+However, he qualified in Vienna and later became professor at the Institute of Pathology in Vienna.

 - Georges Louis Bardet was a French physician born 1885.
 Very little is known about him, not even his date of death.

 - M'hamdi O, Ouertani I, Chaabouni-Bouhamed H; Update on the genetics of bardet-biedl syndrome.
 Mol Syndromol.
 2014 Feb;5(2):51-6. doi: 10.1159/000357054.
 Epub 2013 Dec 20.